MicrosoftDocs/azure-docs/articles/azure-cache-for-redis/cache-network-isolation.md

 ### Advantages
 * Supported on Basic, Standard, and Premium Azure Cache for Redis instances.
 * By using [Azure Private Link](https://azure.microsoft.com/services/private-link/), you can connect to an Azure Cache instance from your virtual network via a private endpoint, which is assigned a private IP address in a subnet within the virtual network.
-This allows cache instances to be available from both within the VNet and publicly.
+With this, cache instances are available from both within the VNet and publicly.
 * Once a private endpoint is created, access to the public network can be restricted through the `publicNetworkAccess` flag.
-It is `Enabled` by default and it is meant to allow you to optionally allow both public and private-link access to the cache if set to ‘Enabled’.
+It's `Enabled` by default and it's meant to allow you to optionally allow both public and private-link access to the cache if set to ‘Enabled’.
 If set to ‘Disabled’ it will only allow private link access.
-You can try setting the value to disabled with a PATCH request.
+You can try setting the value to `Disabled` with a PATCH request.
 For more information, see [Azure Cache for Redis with Azure Private Link (Preview)](https://docs.microsoft.com/azure/azure-cache-for-redis/cache-private-link).
-* All external cache dependencies will not affect the VNet's NSG rules.
+* All external cache dependencies won't affect the VNet's NSG rules.

 ### Limitations
-* NSG’s are disabled for private endpoints, but if there were other resources on the subnet, it will still have NSG enforcement.
+* Network security groups (NSG) are disabled for private endpoints, but if there were other resources on the subnet, it will still have NSG enforcement.
-* Geo-replication, firewall rules, portal console support, multiple endpoints per clustered cache, persistence to firewall and VNet injected caches is not supported yet.
+* Geo-replication, firewall rules, portal console support, multiple endpoints per clustered cache, persistence to firewall and VNet injected caches isn't supported yet.
 * To connect to a clustered cache, `publicNetworkAccess` needs to be set to `Disabled` and there can only be one private endpoint connection.

 > [!NOTE]